Surrounded by walls of green moss, the rushing water and revitalizing fresh air, these local waterfalls bring us a feeling of going back in time.

 When is the Best Time to See Waterfalls?

 March, April, and mid Sept to late Oct.
 These are the months when there has been enough rain so that the waterfalls are running strong and can be captured in all their glory.
-Outside of these months, you could be disappointed.
+Outside of these months, and the water levels might be too low or too high: you could be disappointed.

 Who is this Tour Best For?